 Here are some sample key points from Fsc part 1.

-• A central force is that which cannot produce torque.
+• A central force is one that is incapable of producing torque.

 • Two equal and opposite force acting along the same line of action will result in translational as well as rotational equilibrium.

 • When two or more than two forces acting on a common point, the forces are called concurrent forces.